-Surgery is rarely used as the main treatment in small cell lung cancer.
+Surgery is rarely used as the main treatment in small cell lung cancer (SCLC).
 In fewer than 1 out of 20 cases, the cancer is found as only one tumor, with no spread to lymph nodes or other organs.
 In these cases, surgery might be helpful.
 If used, it is usually followed by treatment with chemo and maybe radiation.

 With any of these operations, lymph nodes are also removed to look for possible spread of the cancer.

+With any of these surgeries you will be in a deep sleep (under general anesthesia) and will usually have a cut (surgical incision) between the ribs in the side of the chest.
 You will most likely need to spend about a week in the hospital after the surgery.
 There will be some pain because the surgeon has to cut through the ribs to get to the lungs.

 Possible side effects of surgery

-Last Medical Review: 03/14/2012
+Last Medical Review: 09/09/2014

-Last Revised: 01/17/2013
+Last Revised: 01/19/2016